This page describes supported Virtual Private Cloud (VPC) networks and routing options.

 Auto mode VPC networks.
 If unspecified, the local traffic selector is the primary IP range (CIDR block) of the automatically created subnet in the same region as the Cloud VPN tunnel.
 Auto mode VPC networks have one subnet per region with well-defined IP ranges.

 Legacy networks.
 If unspecified, the local traffic selector is defined as the entire RFC 1918 IP address range of the legacy network.

 Specify the remote traffic selector of a policy-based Cloud VPN tunnel when you create it.
-If you use the Cloud Console to create the Cloud VPN tunnel, custom static routes whose destinations correspond to the CIDRs of the remote traffic selector are automatically created.
+If you use the console to create the Cloud VPN tunnel, custom static routes whose destinations correspond to the CIDRs of the remote traffic selector are automatically created.
 IKEv1 limits remote traffic selectors to a single CIDR.
-For instructions, see Creating a Classic VPN using static routing.
+For instructions, see Create a Classic VPN using static routing.

 Important considerations for traffic selectors